TusharTaral/Ravi_Booking.com/README.md

 # Clone_Booking.com

 ## Introduction
 *Booking.com is like a final destination for Travel Lovers.
-This site provides with flight bookings, car rentals,*
+This site provides with flight bookings, car rentals.*

 ### Booking.com Landing Page